How long does a ticket stay on your record?

 The type of ticket you receive also makes a difference.
 Tickets for minor speeding violations are treated differently than tickets for DUI infractions or major accidents.

 For example, how long does a speeding ticket remain on your record in Georgia, New Mexico, Florida, and Tennessee?
 While New Mexico only maintains a ticket on your record for one year, Georgia and Tennessee tickets remain on your record for two years.
 Florida, on the other hand, displays tickets on your record for five years.
+(For more information, read our “How many points do you get on your license after receiving a speeding ticket?“).

 While the majority of states only keep tickets active on your record for three years or less, those three years can cost you a lot of money.